 Assume the opportunity fund investment grows in value from \$1 million to \$1.5 million.
+If the opportunity fund investment has been held for at least 10 years c.
+Qualified Opportunity Fund.
+A qualified opportunity fund is a corporation or partnership that has at least 90% of its assets invested in qualified opportunity zone property on two measuring dates each year, June 30 and December 31.

-If the opportunity fund investment has been held for at least 10 years (therefore beyond the 2026 deferral recognition date), none of the appreciation in the qualified opportunity fund investment must be recognized.
+(therefore beyond the 2026 deferral recognition date), none of the appreciation in the qualified opportunity fund investment must be recognized.